ligato/cn-infra/httpmux/README.md

 # HTTPmux

-The `HTTPmux` is a Plugin which allows other plugins to handle HTTP requests (see following diagram).
+The `HTTPmux` is a infrastructure Plugin which allows app plugins to handle HTTP requests (see following diagram).

 ![http](../docs/imgs/http.png)